zeraphie/act-setup-guide/README.md

 7. You should now be able to see your damage automatically updating in the Main window

 ## Usage with FFLogs
 In order to setup ACT to be used with fflogs you need to make sure that your parse mode is set to `Network`.
-In order to do this, you also need to make sure that it passes through the firewall as follows.
+In order to do this, you also need to make sure that it passes through the firewall as follows

 1. Click on "Allow an app or feature through Windows Firewall"
 2. Click on "Change Settings"